inscapist/emacs-osx/README.md

 ## Installation

 No Nix knowledge required, and you do NOT need `nix-darwin` for this to work.
+[Nix Darwin](https://github.com/LnL7/nix-darwin) allows installation to /Applications folder but you could also symlink from `~/.nix-profile/Applications`.

 Visit this link if you haven't installed Nix already. https://nixos.org/guides/install-nix.html